bartosz822/ndn-pi/README.md

 Named Data Network Internet of Things Toolkit (NDN-IoTT)
 ==========================

- ***
- Update: Due to a lot of recent interest in this toolkit, there is now [a form here](https://goo.gl/forms/WDTG0Xtx2OT4KL0h1) for anyone who is running into difficulties installing or using ndn-pi.
-Based on the responses, we may update the project.

- While you wait for an update, some users have reported success using current versions of PyNDN2 and copying parts of the [updated ndn-pi framework](https://github.com/remap/ndn-flow/tree/master/framework/ndn_pi) used in the Flow application.

- ***

  Getting Started
 ---------------------------------

 The major components of this kit are:
 -	PyNDN: a Python implementation of NDN
 -	nfd: the NDN Forwarding Daemon, which manages connections (faces)
 -   nrd: the NDN Routing Daemon, which routes interests and data

 There are other libraries included for further exploration of NDN:
 -   repo-ng: a data repository server